Saturday, 22 February 2025

 Secondly, the South Korean market is increasingly considered a testing ground for major brands.
 Since the iPhone is seen as a status symbol in many countries, including South Korea, it makes business sense for Apple to include the country in the first wave of launches to maintain or grow its market share.

-Lastly, the declining demand for iPhones in is believed to allow Apple to allocate more stock for an earlier release in South Korea.
+Lastly, the declining demand for iPhones in China is believed to allow Apple to allocate more stock for an earlier release in South Korea.

 Expected launch details